miklos-martin/miklos-martin.github.io/_posts/2015-01-29-how-to-spend-a-few-hours-with-a-5-minute-configuration-task.md

 Dear reader, if you are about to write any if statements in you nginx configuration, I kindly suggest you to read those gotchas.
 I was surprised.

 By the way, I ended up removing all the `if`-s, except one: the check for `OPTIONS` request method.
-I left that in, because it returns with a `204` response and I dont need the `try_files` afterwards.
-I put `Access-Control-Allow-Origin` and `Access-Control-Alow-Credentials` headers on every response.
+I left that in, because it returns with a `204` response and I don't need the `try_files` afterwards.
+I put `Access-Control-Allow-Origin` and `Access-Control-Allow-Credentials` headers on every response.
 It works, but I don't like it.
 It's just a test server behind a firewall anyway, I will figure out something more elegant for production.

 Another note for first-timers: check your actual pre-flight `OPTIONS` requests to see what headers, methods etc do you need exactly.